- Curriculum Information

 - We run a Year 7 trip every year.
 This year we had a combined French/German trip to the Alsace region in France and Black Forest region in Germany.

-- We also successfully ran a one day trip to Normandy for Year 9 with our Year 12 students helping.
+- We also successfully ran a day trip to Normandy for Year 9 with our Year 12 students helping.

 - Selected German classes in Years 9 and 10 have the opportunity to write to a German penpal from our partner German school the F.F.
 Runge Schule in Berlin.